How to Complain About an Estate Agent

 Making a Complaint Directly to the Estate Agent

 This data shows the importance of being aware of the process of making a complaint and knowing how to open a line of communication.
-The first step of which, should be going straight to said estate agent.

 During this time, you should make notes of any conversations you’ve had with anyone regarding the complaint, noting the date and time as well as who you spoke to.
 Keep copies of any communication you’ve had with the agent as well.